-Configure the serial ports in the Advanced menu of the BIOS.
+Configure the serial ports in the Integrated Peripherals ("Super IO Device" section) submenu of the BIOS.
 Refer to chapter 3 for more information.

 VGA Port

 The VGA port is used for connecting a VGA monitor.
 Connect the monitor's 15-pin D-shell cable connector to the VGA port.
 After you plug the monitor's cable connector into the VGA port, gently tighten the cable screws to hold the connector in place.